-Your face is like the clearinghouse for your personality.
+Your face is the physical expression of your personality.
 It is literally the mechanism through which you project your character or essence out into the world.
 Friends, family and colleagues recognize you by the look of your face.
 And it is a vital component of any non-verbal communication, something that you use hundreds of times a day often without realizing it.
 So, when your face begins to drop and change with age, this can not only adversely affect your self-esteem, but also how you present yourself.
 In fact, facelift patient’s main complaint is that their outside appearance no longer matches their inner vitality.
 A facelift is a surgical procedure that can help re-synch your outside and inside ages.

 Preparing for a Facelift

 Since every individual is unique, it is vital that you be assessed in person.
 What worked for your best friend may not be right for you.
 During your facelift consultation in one of his Boston area offices, Dr. Doherty will listen closely to what bothers you about your face.
 He will perform a thorough physical exam and ask about your medical and surgical history.
 Then, together, you will come up with the treatment plan that works best for your individual anatomy, lifestyle and goals.
 This plan almost always starts with the skin.

 Your skin is like the canvas of a painting.
 You want the texture to be as smooth as possible so that whatever work you do on top can really shine.
 Many men and women who are ready for a facelift have some degree of sun damaged skin.
 This may manifest as: